-With iMPACT, Select MAP Configuration mode allows you to program up to three Xilinx devices.
+With iMPACT, SelectMAP Configuration mode allows you to program up to three Xilinx devices.
 The devices are programmed one at a time and are selected by the assertion of the correct CS pin.
-To use the Select MAP Configuration Mode, double click Select MAP in the iMPACT Modes window.
-Only the MultiPRO cable can be used for Select MAP Configuration.
+To use the SelectMAP Configuration Mode, double click SelectMAP in the Configuration Modes tab.
+Only the MultiPRO cable can be used for SelectMAP Configuration.